NEUDitao/NEUDitao.github.io/_posts/2020-01-01-searchneu.md

 alt: image-alt
 project-date: Since March 2019
 technologies: React, Typescript, Node, Postgresql
-description: <a href="https://searchneu.com/">SearchNEU</a> is a website that allows students to quickly and easily search up Northeastern classes,
+description: <a href="https://searchneu.com/">SearchNEU</a> is a website that allows students to quickly and easily search up Northeastern classes.
+I help develop features and fix bugs for the code base, most notably overhauling a notification system which notified students of classes they were watching over Facebook messenger.
+I also helped smooth out the migration of the codebase from its original owner to its new maintainers.

 ---